MVPWorkshop/dot-acp-ui/MANUAL_TESTING_GUIDE.md

 # dotACP: Manual testing guide

-dotACP is supported on Westend and Rococo.
-Below, you'll find instructions for testing, which are similar for both test nets.
+Want to test and break dotACP?
+Awesome!
+Follow the instructions below to manually test this feature. dotACP is supported on Westend and Rococo, and the steps are identical unless explicitely stated otherwise.
 - [Westend staging](https://dot-acp-westmint.mvpworkshop.co/)
 - [Rococo staging](https://dot-acp-rococo.mvpworkshop.co/)